 Marketers have a lingo all their own.

-While we marketing pros tend to keep things clear and simple with our clients, we’ll often use marketing slang terms as shorthand when trading tips with each other online or at networking events.
+While we marketing pros tend to keep things clear and simple when writing website copy or marketing emails, we’ll often use marketing slang terms as shorthand when trading tips with each other online or at networking events.